 Our Missouri Ozarks Hub hosts are the Rural Schools Partnership & Ozarks Teacher Corps, programs of the Community Foundation of the Ozarks.

 The Rural Schools Collaborative and the Community Foundation of the Ozarks' Rural Schools Partnership continue to collaborate on building strong rural school communities.
-Holly Beadle, Community Foundation of the Ozarks (CFO) Director of Philanthropic Services, coordinates the Collaborative's rural initiatives in the Missouri Ozarks region.
+Beth Hersh, Community Foundation of the Ozarks (CFO) Director of Scholarships, coordinates the Collaborative's rural initiatives in the Missouri Ozarks region.

 - Ozarks Teacher Corps

 An endowed program that supports the development of teacher-leaders for rural Ozarks school districts.
 Built on working partnerships with Missouri State University--West Plains and Drury University, the Ozarks Teacher Corps has a placement/retention rate of 93%.
 In the spring of 2019 an extensive report was released on the impact of the Ozarks Teacher Corps.

 - Coover Regional Place-based Grants Program

 Since its inception this effort has awarded hundreds of thousands of dollars to exemplary place-based education efforts throughout the region.
 This is the flagship program of the Rural Schools Collaborative's Grants in Place program.